dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 There are a few things here worth understanding.

 Firstly, the package targets `netstandard2.1`.
-Server-side Blazor uses `netcoreapp3.1` and client-side Blazor uses `netstandard2.1` - so targeting `netstandard2.1` means that it will work for either scenario.
+Blazor Server uses `netcoreapp3.1` and Blazor WebAssembly uses `netstandard2.1` - so targeting `netstandard2.0` means that it will work for either scenario.

 Additional, the `<RazorLangVersion>3.0</RazorLangVersion>` sets the Razor language version.
 Version 3 is needed to support components and the `.razor` file extension.